Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

 \subsubsection{Near-wall scale motions}

-Coherent structures provide a foundational framework for analyzing turbulent flows, particularly through SVD applied to spatio-temporal domains to isolate motions at distinct scales~\citep{Moarref2013-A,Saxton-Fox2017-A,Morra2021-A}.
+Coherent structures provide a foundational framework for analyzing turbulent flows, particularly through SVD applied to \review{ ensembles of spatial flow realizations, often after spectral filtering,} to isolate motions at distinct scales~\citep{Moarref2013-A,Saxton-Fox2017-A,Morra2021-A}.
 In this study, the relevant flow scales are first identified via resolvent analysis, using representative wavenumber triplets corresponding to characteristic motions [namely: large-scale motions (LSMs), very-large-scale motions (VLSMs), and near-wall small-scale motions (NWSMs)].
-The spectral signatures of these structures are evident in the premultiplied energy spectra presented in Appendix~\ref{sec:Appendix_A}, supported by one-dimensional streamwise and spanwise spectra.
-These spectra highlight distinct energy peaks: small-scale features dominate the near-wall region, while larger-scale structures emerge in the outer layer.
-However, under the low-Reynolds-number transcritical regime studied here, partial overlap between these bimodal features is observed.
+The spectral signatures of these structures are evident in the premultiplied energy spectra presented in Appendix~\ref{sec:Appendix_A}, supported by one-dimensional streamwise and spanwise spectra, \review{which explicitly labels each wavenumber–frequency combination with its associated scale, enabling readers to directly link the modes discussed in the text to their corresponding "physical" structures.} These spectra highlight distinct energy peaks: small-scale features dominate the near-wall region, while larger-scale structures emerge in the outer layer.
+However, in the low-Reynolds-number transcritical regime studied here, partial overlap between these bimodal features is \review{observed; triplet definitions $(\lambda_x,\lambda_z,c)$ in outer and viscous units are detailed in Appendix~\ref{sec:Appendix_A} based on Table~\ref{tab:energetic_wavenumbers}.}

+\review{Figure~\ref{fig:scale_motions_LSM_VLSM} displays representative LSM and VLSM structures in the streamwise-wall-normal (x-y) plane, emphasizing the streamwise organization of these coherent motions.}